Magento SEO Strategies for 2023

 Work on the metadata

 Optimizing metadata is a big part of creative SEO for Magento and other e-commerce platforms as well.
 Pay attention to your product descriptions, file names, image ALT text, page meta titles, and HTML headers.
 Write concise, catchy, keyword-rich descriptions for each product, product category, and page.
 Go to Admin Panel > System > Configuration > Design > HTML heads and optimize the metadata on a page-by-page basis.
-And don't just copy-and-paste the meta information; create unique text for each element.
+And don’t just copy-and-paste the meta information; create a unique text for each element.